 2.3 Comparison with the sampling method

-A direct estimation of the immature proportion can be made using samples from hunting bags, see Equation (2.5).
-By combining estimates of immature proportion and Equation (2.3), recruitment rates from samples were estimated to check the consistency of the counting method to track the recruitment variability.
-One selected only years with more than 100 individuals controlled in winter, which correspond to a 9-year period in UK.
+A direct estimation of the proportion of immatures can be obtained using samples from hunting bags, see Equation (2.5).
+By combining estimates of the proportion of immatures and Equation (2.3), recruitment rates from samples were estimated to check the consistency of the counting method to track the recruitment variability.
+Only years with more than 100 individuals controlled in winter were selected, which corresponds to a 9-year period in UK.
 This sampling time series covers 5 years of the UK counting time series.